pierreblethon/pierreblethon/README.md

 #### A little bit about me:
  * 🥖 French
  * 🚀 Aerospace Engineer
- * 👨‍🎓 Master's in Management + Big Data & Business Analytics
+ * 👨‍🎓 Master's in Management + Master's in Big Data & Business Analytics
  * 🌍 Globetrotter (lived in 7 countries, visited +30)
  * 🏎 Cars Addict
  * 📱 +130k Followers on Social Media